 The rash may happen with flu like symptoms, such as sore throat, fever, and muscle aches.

 Without treatment, the symptoms will go away within a few weeks.
-But there may be repeated episodes during the next few years.
+But symptoms may repeat over the next few years.

 Latency (Resting) Stage: May Last for Years